• Skip to primary navigation

 11. Be honest about what you can spend– Friends going out for the 2nd time in a week?
 Let them know you can’t and plan some coffee dates instead.

-12. Get your books from the library- I love book deals but most of my books I get from the library.
-Yes, I have to wait sometimes but there are so many books to read I can usually always find something good, and for free.
+12. Get your books from the library- I love book deals but the library is free!
+Yes, you might have to wait sometimes but there are so many books to read you can usually always find something good without spending a dime.

 14. Go to free events- See what is going on in your community, both on and off post.